 - The impact in the reduction of data record length (minimum length of record required by the model to perform adequately).

 - Review of other machine learning models and/or the tuning of model parameters (defaults were used in this study).

 - Comparison of accuracy with existing methods such as Empirical Frequency Pairing.

-This project was also primarily motivated by learning Python and starting to apply machine learning models to non-standard datasets.
+This project was primarily motivated by learning Python and starting to apply machine learning models to non-standard datasets.
 The project goals were achieved based on this learning objective but it would be interesting to consider the items above for a future side-project.